-If you are just moving to another location in the same state, updating your policy is simple – just update your new address in the GEICO Mobile app or on geico.com.
+If you are moving to another location in the same state, updating your policy is easy – just download the GEICO Mobile app and you can quickly update your address there.
+You can also update your address by logging into your account on geico.com.
 Your premium may change based on your new location, but we keep everything else on your policy consistent.
 If you aren't already insured with GEICO get an online quote now.

 Remember to contact your DMV to let them know you moved so you can get an updated license and vehicle registration.
 Then notify your bank, USPS, and anyone who sends you mail.

 Moving into a new state can seem like a lot of work.
 Instead of just updating your address, you may need to get a new license, update your vehicle registration, return and/or get new vehicle plates, and sometimes fill out state-specific paperwork.
 That's why we are here to help.

 As far as insurance coverage, each state has its own specific laws and regulations regarding coverages and available discounts.
 Check out our state information page to learn more about your new home.
 State differences can cause your premium to increase or – hopefully – decrease.
 Some states also have different rules around your driver's license, registration, and tags.
 Check your state DMV page to take the right steps and avoid any potential fees or penalties.

 Don't forget to update your policy with your new address in the GEICO Mobile app or on geico.com.
 We'll let you know if you need to verify or provide any additional information.
 If you don't have GEICO insurance get a car insurance quote now.

 - Homeowner's Handbook

 - 11 Packing Tips to Make Moving a Breeze

 - Moving?
 5 Ways to Keep Your Stuff Safe

 Moving may change your premium.
 We base rates on your location, state laws, coverages, and various other factors.
 States may require different insurance coverage types and amounts.